THE LONGER VERSION OF MY BIO:

 During a period of self-unemployment, I took my sister’s advice and decided to pursue an unfulfilled dream – writing fiction.
 My first young adult novel, Uncovering Sadie’s Secrets, was a nominee for the prestigious Edgar Allan Poe award from Mystery Writers of America.
-I went on to write three more YAs, four humorous women's fiction (romantic comedies) books, two adult mysteries and two historicals.
-All of my books have received critical acclaim, and my romantic comedy Fire Me was optioned for film.
+I went on to write historical fiction, women's fiction, romantic comedy and more.
+All of my books have received critical acclaim, and my romantic comedy Fire Me was bought for film.

 To read my random thoughts about writing, my books and life in general, visit my blog.

 That's me during my opera days -- as Cherubino in Mozart's Marriage of Figaro at Peabody Conservatory of Music

 Funny stories, faith-filled stories, soulful stories, mystery stories...
 I love telling stories.

 I write historical fiction, adult contemporary fiction, humorous women's fiction, and young adult mystery under different names.
 I've self-published and been published by Harlequin, Sourcebooks, Dorchester, Five Star, and Bancroft Press.
 Whatever the genre or the name on the cover, I tell stories filled with love and wonder, and an appreciation of all life has to offer.
 Thanks for stopping by.
 Libby Sternberg